 Dacast is pleased to introduce Eduardo Yeh, co-founder of Selvz, who is going to share with us the challenges and opportunities of VR streaming.

 Every time a new technology comes around, the possibilities it presents are astounding.
 Take for instance the recent rise of virtual streaming.
-Now, who wouldn’t have wanted to sit in the cockpit of a F-16 and press forward in a dog fight?
+Now, who wouldn’t have wanted to sit in the cockpit of an F-16 and press forward in a dog fight?
 Or, stand on another planet?
 Vr streaming has suddenly allowed us to relive our childhood fantasies, which is probably why it is so exciting!
-However, even though VR startups are receiving good amount of investment, is the technology here to stay? or will it go the way of 3D TV?
+However, even though VR startups are receiving a good amount of investment, is the technology here to stay? or will it go the way of 3D TV?

 The fact of the matter is that VR is not 3D, it is so much more!
 While 3D is a natural fit for VR, every other video format out there can also be viewed within it.
 This is what makes VR such an exciting new development.
 Let’s take a look at some of the most persisting misconceptions of VR are.
-Then we will see how the technology is paving the way to consume information like we never thought possible…
+Then we will see how technology is paving the way to consume information like we never thought possible…

 Misconceptions about VR and Video

 Today, we can easily say that video is the king of content.
 No marketing strategy is complete without it.
 Not surprising, given that video generates 1200% more shares than text and images.
-Embedded videos on website can increase traffic by 55% and, simply mentioning the word video in email subject lines can increase open rates by 13%.
+Embedded videos on a website can increase traffic by 55% and, simply mentioning the word video in email subject lines can increase open rates by 13%.

-So, when a new method of consuming videos content (i.e. VR) came around, it was bound to generate both questions and assumptions.
+So, when a new method of consuming video content (i.e. VR) came around, it was bound to generate both questions and assumptions.
 To most people, VR is limited to 360 videos where they can look around with some sense of depth.
 After all, you can only consume 360 content if you have a smartphone paired with Google Cardboard like VR-viewers.
 This “myth” was fueled by the fact that most platforms have not made regular video content available in their VR mode.
 Although Youtube made a good effort with their VR app by enabling regular videos to be played in their VR player, the technology is capable of much, much more.

-In point of fact, we can stream the full gamut of current videos, 2D, 3D, 180, 360 monoscopic, stereoscopic, either live or on demand within a virtual environment such that a viewer can consume all of them seamlessly without needing to take the headset off.
+In point of fact, we can stream the full gamut of current videos, 2D, 3D, 180, 360 monoscopic, stereoscopic, either live or on-demand within a virtual environment such that a viewer can consume all of them seamlessly without needing to take the headset off.

 Multi-format VR media players such as those Selvz has been developing can totally immerse viewers in a virtual environment they can interact with.
 Think of it as having your own private cinema hall (or living room/lounge) where you can play any video you like in a setting that you like.
 The concept is a little hard to envision using only words, here’s a video presentation showing how Selvz VR player can work…